 Essentially, a computer software looks for facial similarities between faces and connects them to real people.
 The trick takes advantage of how easily people are led to trust what they initially see.
 Most human eyes won’t ever detect the almost seamless video.

 Learn More.
-See our guide to Identity Theft vs Fraud for key differences and ways you can protect yourself.
+See our guide to Identity Theft vs Identity Fraud for key differences and ways you can protect yourself.

 Infographic: Deepfake: Tips for How to Prevent Fraud